 The Environmental Agency in a September press release reminds people to check fuel tanks for leaks.
 They say, “Oil is poisonous to fish and other wildlife and smothers plants and just 2 litres of oil could seriously pollute the volume of fresh water needed to fill an Olympic-size swimming pool.”
-That’s not much oil.
+That’s not much oil at all!

 The agency says that people should not buy more oil than is necessary and tanks should be kept in good condition.
 They recommend inspecting the tanks once per week.
 Below we give some specific items to look for and specific maintenance tasks to carry out.